wavenumber-eng/odbc-monkey/README.md

 A high-performance json ODBC driver designed for use with Altium Database Libraries (DbLib).

-odbc-monkey supports a git based workflows for your libraries and meta data.
+odbc-monkey supports git based workflows for your libraries and meta-data.

-The componets panel is very fast as everthing is local and cached in memory.
+The components panel is very fast as everthing is local and cached in memory.

 odbc-monkey has been tooled to work as good as possible in Altium and its ODBC access pattern.